 Best Performing RTX 4060 Ti

 It’s perhaps no surprise that MSI’s Gaming X Trio model is the best-performing RTX 4060 Ti.
-Gaming X Trio cards are typically some of the best-performing ones right out of the box, and this holds true for the $459 (currently $449 on sale) 4060 Ti Gaming X Trio.
+Gaming X Trio cards are typically some of the best-performing options right out of the box, and this holds true for the 4060 Ti Gaming X Trio.

-Its price tag–$60 higher than the FE—is justified by its better out-of-the-box performance.
+Its higher price tag is justified by its better out-of-the-box performance.
 Most online benchmarks show that the MSI 4060 Ti Gaming X Trio performs better out of the box than any other 4060 Ti AIB in modern games.
 This is in part because of its whopping 2670MHz boost clock, but it’s also because of its stellar cooling.

 Again relying on TechPowerUp’s testing, they found that the Gaming X Trio 4060 Ti runs cooler at 56c than any other they tested, which is impressive considering the sheer out-of-the-box performance it’s capable of.
 And it’s even more impressive when you factor in that it’s the quietest 4060 Ti to boot, with its fans putting out less than 24dBA of noise.